 A Mother Vertex is a vertex through which we can reach all the other vertices of the Graph.

 The first line of input contains an integer T. Then T test cases follow.
-Each test case contains two integers N and M. In the next line are M space separated values u,v denoting an edge from u to v.
+Each test case contains two integers V (number of vertices) and E (number of edges).
+In the next line are E space separated values u,v denoting an edge from u to v.

-Output: For each testcase return the mother vertex of graph (if existes) else return -1.
+Output: For each testcase return the mother vertex of graph (if exists) else return -1.

 You don't need to read input or print anything.
 Your task is to complete the function findMother() which takes a Directed graph and the number of vertices as inputs and returns a Mother Vertex in the Graph.
 If the graph has multiple Mother Vertices, return the one with the smallest value.
 If the Mother Vertex does not exist, return -1.